-The international graphite markets, currently controlled almost entirely by Chinese producers, have shown strength in recent years as a result of expanding graphite demand for lithium ion battery applications – particularly in the automotive industry.
-An established graphite mining operation in neighboring Coosa County is poised to put East-Central Alabama at the forefront of the world graphite market, as world-wide demand for graphite is predicted to double.
+SYLACAUGA, Ala. – The international graphite markets, currently controlled almost entirely by Chinese producers, have shown strength in recent years as a result of expanding graphite demand for lithium ion battery applications – particularly in the automotive industry.
+An established graphite mining operation in neighboring Coosa County is poised to put East Central Alabama at the forefront, as worldwide demand for graphite is predicted to double.

 That prospect, along with a uniquely efficient and meticulous refining process, enticed Westwater Resources, Inc., an energy materials exploration and development company, to recently complete its acquisition of Alabama Graphite Corporation a few weeks ago.
 The company is advancing plans to produce specialized Coated Spherical Graphite and other battery materials on a pilot scale during 2019.
 They are already working with over 30 potential customers, several of which have qualification samples in hand as a first step towards potential sales.
 The company will mine the raw graphite and process it to produce battery-ready graphite to any battery manufacturer’s precise specifications.